-Arrangements were in place to safeguard children and vulnerable adults from abuse.
+• Arrangements were in place to safeguard children and vulnerable adults from abuse.
 These arrangements reflected relevant legislation and local requirements.

 Policies were accessible to all staff.
 The policies clearly outlined who to contact for further guidance if staff had concerns about a patient's welfare.
-There was a lead member of staff for safeguarding.
+There were two lead GPs for safeguarding.
 The GPs attended safeguarding meetings when possible and always provided reports where necessary for other agencies.
+The health visitor was met with every six weeks and all children on the child protection register were discussed as well as all newly registered children under four years old.
 Staff demonstrated they understood their responsibilities and all had received training on safeguarding children and vulnerable adults relevant to their role.
-GPs were trained to adult and child
+GPs were trained to child protection or child safeguarding level 3.
+The practice nurse was trained to level 2 and the healthcare assistants were trained to level 1.
+Non-clinical staff were trained to level 1.

-- safeguarding level 3, nurses to level 2 and reception and administration staff to level 1.
-Refresher training for safeguarding children was overdue for five GPs and one nurse. - A notice in the waiting room advised patients that chaperones were available if required.
-All staff who acted as chaperones were trained for the role and had received a Disclosure and Barring Service (DBS) check.
+- A notice in the waiting room and consulting rooms advised patients that chaperones were available if required.
+Information about chaperones was available in the practice leaflet.
+All three non-clinical members of staff who acted as chaperones were trained for the role and had received a Disclosure and Barring Service (DBS) check.
 (DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable). - The practice maintained appropriate standards of cleanliness and hygiene.
 We observed the premises to be clean and tidy.
-The practice nurse was the infection control clinical lead who liaised with the local infection prevention teams to keep up to date with best practice.
+The lead GP was the infection control clinical lead who liaised with the local infection prevention teams to keep up to date with best practice.
 There was an infection control protocol in place and staff had received up to date training.
-Annual infection control audits were undertaken and we saw evidence that action was taken to address any improvements identified as a result. - The arrangements for managing medicines, including emergency medicines and vaccines, in the practice kept patients safe (including obtaining, prescribing, recording, handling, storing, security and disposal).
+Annual infection control audits were undertaken.
+The most recent was in February 2016.
+We saw evidence that action was taken to address any improvements identified as a result. - The arrangements for managing medicines, including emergency medicines and vaccines, in the practice kept patients safe (including obtaining, prescribing, recording, handling, storing, security and disposal).
 Processes were in place for handling repeat prescriptions which included the review of high risk medicines.
-The practice carried out regular medicines audits, with the support of the local CCG pharmacy teams, to ensure prescribing was in line with best practice guidelines for safe prescribing.
-Blank prescription forms and pads were securely stored and there were systems in place to monitor their use.
-Four of the nurses had qualified as Independent Prescribers and can therefore prescribe medicines for specific clinical conditions.
-They received mentorship and support from the medical staff for this extended role.
-Patient Group Directions had been adopted by the practice to allow nurses to administer medicines in line with legislation.
-Health Care Assistants were trained to administer vaccines and medicines against a patient specific prescription or direction from a prescriber. - We reviewed safety records, incident reports, patient safety alerts and minutes of meetings where these were discussed.
-We saw little evidence that lessons were shared and action was taken to improve safety in the practice.
-For example, we asked to see records relating to a recent safety alert about home visits but there was no evidence that it had been actioned.
-We asked to see records relating to a recent safety alert about a drug but there was no evidence that it had been actioned.
+Prescription pads were kept in a locked cupboard in reception and pad numbers were logged in on receipt and out when taken by GP or nurse.
+The practice manager checked uncollected prescriptions weekly.
+Prescriptions which were older than one week were returned to the GP to follow up with the patient.